erciitb/tss-controls-theory/README.md

 - Week 4: Working on the final assignment.

 ### Course Completion
 All the assignments must be solved and submitted.
-The assignments and solving process should be well-documented.
-These assignments would then be graded, and everyone clearing a cut-off would be given certificates.
+These assignments would then be graded, and certificates would be awarded based on the performance.